kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add config feature to select which devices are on specific SPI addresses and have words for easier selection???

-* TODO PICK word to pick a value at a given value on stack and move to TOS
 * TODO Conslidate all prompts into a single file to allow for removing duplicates and may even localisation
 * TODO Add scroll down indicator to menu code
 * TODO Cant use special chars in quoted strings???
 Why?
 Emit works for the char code.